 Horizontal Merger Definition

 Companies go for a merger for many reasons, both financial and non-financial.
-Horizontal mergers are usually considered for non-financial reasons.
+These mergers are usually considered for non-financial reasons.
 However, these type of mergers is more closely monitored by the government since it may lead to a decrease in competition in the industry and may also to oligopoly.

 Why do Companies go for Horizontal Merger?